WATCH: Nolan Arenado might've just made the defensive play of the MLB season

 Arenado is very good at defense and he may have made the top play of 2017

 Colorado Rockies third baseman Nolan Arenado is one of the best players in baseball.
 He entered Wednesday batting .292/.344/.548 -- good for a 115 OPS+.
 And, oh, by the way?
-He's a phenomonal defender.
+He's a phenomenal defender.

-Don't take our word for it though.
-Watch Arenado's latest gem, in which he robbed San Francisco Giants pitcher Ty Blach of a base knock:
+Don't take our word for it.
+Watch Arenado's latest gem, in which he robbed San Francisco Giants pitcher Ty Blach:

 Amazing.
 Absolutely amazing!#VoteNolan: https://t.co/WCE58XcvE1pic.twitter.com/iYUpGvC3Rr— #VoteNolan Right Now (@Rockies) June 28, 2017

-To recap: Arenado dove to his left and snagged the ball; spun around and threw off his back knee; and somehow got enough strength on the ball to make it to first base.
+To recap: Arenado dived to his left and snagged the ball, spun around and threw off his back knee and somehow got enough on the throw to reach first base.
 None of that is easy individually, yet he made it look smooth collectively.

 Nolan Arenado, y'all.
 He's special.